There are two common mistakes made when setting goals.

 By focusing on a few things that matter, you can better direct willpower towards building habits that will allow you to progress naturally in the direction of achievement, without have to stress.
-After all, forming habits might take some willpower, but eventually, they will become automatic, and you can reap the benefits withing spending your precious stash of willpower.
+After all, forming habits might take some willpower, but eventually, they will become automatic, and you can reap the benefits without spending your precious stash of willpower.

 The better you are at focusing, the higher the rate of your success.

 Scott Young agrees.
 He believes that it is focus, not just effort, that is secret to achievement.
 Who is Scott?
-He’s a remarkably focused engineer who who achieved internet fame by accomplishing the MIT Challenge, where he completed MIT’s entire 4-year computer science curriculum in 12-months without taking any class.
+He’s a remarkably focused engineer who achieved internet fame by accomplishing the MIT Challenge, where he completed MIT’s entire 4-year computer science curriculum in 12-months without taking any class.

 Rising tide raises all boats